About this site

 There is inevitably some overlap between these categories – and in particular he material on rail vehicles in cross winds in the Train Aerodynamics category and road vehicles in cross winds in the Transport category could easily fit into the Wind Engineering category.

 I was born and brought up in Brierley Hill in the Black Country and attended the local grammar school From there I went to St Catharine’s College in Cambridge where I read Engineering, graduating with a BA in 1975, and an MA and a PhD in 1978.
 Following a Research Fellowship there at St Catharine’s College and the Department of Engineering, in the early 1980s I began work in the Aerodynamics Unit of British Rail Research in Derby, before moving to an academic position in the Department of Civil Engineering at the University of Nottingham.
 I remained there till 1998 where I was a lecturer, reader and professor with research interests in vehicle aerodynamics, wind engineering, environmental fluid mechanics and agricultural aerodynamics.
 In 1998 I moved to the University of Birmingham as Professor of Environmental Fluid Mechanics in the School of Civil Engineering.

-I was also ordained an Anglican clergyman in 1988, and have been attached to parishes in Matlock, Nottingham and for the last 20+ years, in Lichfield, as a non-stipendiary minister.
+I was also ordained as an Anglican clergyman in 1988, and have been attached to parishes in Matlock, Nottingham and for the last 20+ years, in Lichfield, as a non-stipendiary minister.
 I am currently a member of the Ministry Team at St. Michael-on-Greenhill in Lichfield, where I also look after social media engagement.

 My email address is firstname.lastname@example.org and my Skype address is bakercj2.